rcrowther/updownrecord/README.rst

 popnone_normalize
     Normalise by removing (popping) any field value that tests as boolean False, such as empty strings (default=True).

-    This is an elegant solution to normalizing much input data, because an unstated field then takes defaults from the Django model.
+    This is an elegant solution to normalizing much input data, because an unstated field takes defaults from the Django model.
 The places popnone_normalize may fail are when the field has no default (for some good reason?), when a field value is None for a defined purpose, etc. However, these seem to be corner cases.
 For example, popnone_normalize handles creation dates quite well (by removing any need to state a date, or concern about format, the Model falls back to a default).
-That is why the default is True.
+That is why the default for this option is True.

 data workflow